But if you get the right advice, they don’t need to be a thorn in your side.

 *Note: All of these numbers can fluctuate over time.

-Fortunately, there are ways to exempt yourself from these restrictions, such as by purchasing new buildings or using loans for remediation.
+Fortunately, there are ways to exempt yourself from these restrictions, such as by purchasing new buildings which can be funded at 80% or using loans for remediation.
 Given how riddled with both pitfalls and opportunities the market is, the best way to navigate it is by seeking the help of an experienced property investment advisor.

 At One50 Group, we aim to find a solution that corresponds to your circumstances and ambitions, rather than forcing a one-size-fits-all approach on you.
 Or to put it more simply: we listen to what you want before we advise you.